noseda-allison/python-projects-/README.md

-# python-projects-
+# python-projects
-a few of my first projects in python
+A sample of my first projects in Google Colab.